Slashdot

 But if by "OS" you mean "distribution version" instead of "kernel" (IE going from Debian 7 to Debian 8), you first do an "apt-get upgrade" like normal, and afterwards do an "apt-get dist-upgrade"

-However you are correct that a dist-u
+However you are correct that a dist-upgrade may break software packages, or specifically your custom configuration files.

+The reason they call it the "stable" distribution is because any and all upgrades to software will guarantee config file compatibility.

 Re: How do I actually "upgrade" my Linux.
 (Score:2)